potential-nl-blsp/eudi-poc-nl/README.md

     haproxy -- verifier-backend
     verifier-ui --> verifier-backend
     py-issuer --> verifier-backend
 ```

 ## How to build Python issuer and Verifier UI containers

 ### Python issuer
 The Python issuer is not yet available as a Docker container, so we build one ourselves.
+Additionally, the issuer cannot yet be configured to use a self-deployed verifier backend, so we need to apply some patches.
+These patches can be omitted once [issue #42](https://github.com/eu-digital-identity-wallet/eudi-srv-web-issuing-eudiw-py/issues/42) and [issue #44](https://github.com/eu-digital-identity-wallet/eudi-srv-web-issuing-eudiw-py/issues/44) have been resolved.

 1. Clone the original [repository](https://github.com/eu-digital-identity-wallet/eudi-srv-web-issuing-eudiw-py).
+2. Apply the patches:
+    ```
+    cd <cloned-repo>
+    patch -p1 < <py-issuer>/patches/route_oidc.py
+    patch -p1 < <py-issuer>/patches/route_oid4vp.py
+    ```
 2. Build the container:
     ```
-    cd <cloned-repo>
     cp <py-issuer>/Dockerfile .
     docker build -t py-issuer .
     ```